grycap/im/README.md

 1.1 REQUISITES
 --------------

-IM is based on python, so Python 2.4 or higher runtime and standard library must be installed in the system.
+IM is based on Python, so Python 2.4 or higher runtime and standard library must be installed in the system.

-If you will use pip to install the IM, all the requisites will be installed.
+If you use pip to install the IM, all the requisites will be installed.
-You must install them if you will install IM from sources.
+However, if you install IM from sources you should install:

-It is also required to install the Python Lex & Yacc library (http://www.dabeaz.com/ply/).
+ + The Python Lex & Yacc library (http://www.dabeaz.com/ply/), typically available as the 'python-ply' package.

-It is available in all of the main distributions as 'python-ply' package.
+ + The paramiko ssh2 protocol library for python (http://www.lag.net/paramiko/), typically available as the 'python-paramiko' package.

-It is also required to install the paramiko ssh2 protocol library for python (http://www.lag.net/paramiko/).
-It is available in all of the main distributions as 'python-paramiko' package.
+ + The YAML library for Python, typically available as the 'python-yaml' or 'PyYAML' package.

-It is also required the YAML library for python.
-It is available in all of the main distributions as 'python-yaml' or 'PyYAML' package
+ + The SOAPpy library for Python, typically available as the 'python-soappy' or 'SOAPpy' package.

-It is also required the SOAPpy library for python.
-It is available in all of the main distributions as 'python-soappy' or 'SOAPpy' package
+ + Ansible (http://www.ansibleworks.com/) to configure nodes in the infrastructures.

-The IM uses ansible to configure nodes in the infrastructures.
-So Ansible (http://www.ansibleworks.com/) 1.4.2 or later must be installed in the system.
+   In particular, Ansible 1.4.2+ must be installed.
    To ensure the functionality the following values must be set in the ansible.cfg file:

 ```
 [defaults]